DHTMLX/docs-diagram/docs/api/editor/reservedwidth_property.md

 ### Description

-@short: Optional, defines the left offset for the diagram
+@short: Optional.
+Defines the left offset for the diagram

 ### Usage